johncorn271828/X_Orrery/README.md

 The best way to run it is to load it with sbcl, making sure you have the appropriate freeglut dlls in the proper places.
 This has been tested on GNU/Linux but is certain to be buggy on other platforms.
 Controls are WASD+mousewheel.
 Hold shift and ctrl for more or less sensitive inputs.

-The next major update will include better astrometry data, relativistic effects, and much more.
+The next major update will include better astrometry data, relativistic effects, a soundtrack, and much more.

 Screenshots:
 ![Alt text](https://github.com/johncorn271828/X_Orrery/blob/master/screenshots/Mercury.png "")